pavisu/puvs-ws2324/README.md

 - Adding the Application logic (for demo purposes)

-- Add Controller, Entity, Repo and Service
+- Add Controller(with ResponseEntity), Entity, Repo and Service

 - Using MongoDB, MongoCompass and Postman